neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;L&gt;listlink</strong> { struct &lt;L&gt;listlink *next, *prev; };</code>

-Storage of this structure is the responsibility of the caller\.
+Storage of this structure is the responsibility of the caller, who must provide a stable pointer while it's in the list\.
 Generally, one encloses this in a host `struct` or `union`\.
-Multiple independent lists can be in the same host structure, however one link can can only be a part of one list at a time; adding a link to a second list destroys the integrity of the original list\.
+Multiple independent lists can be in the same host, however one link can can only be a part of one list at a time\.
+Adding a link to a second list destroys the integrity of the original list, as does moving a pointer, \(specifically, arrays that might increase in size\.\)

 ![States.](web/node-states.png)